 1. Know about your company and the services it offers:

-The work culture is one among the topmost criteria when a person wants to join the company.
-The work culture should be assimilating, non-biased, performance based, encouraging, comfortable and friendly to work with.
+The work culture is one of the topmost criteria when a person wants to join the company.
+The work culture should be assimilating, non-biased, performance-based, encouraging, comfortable and friendly to work with.
 Only when such a work culture thrives, the performers are ready to join your company.
 This way you will be able to retain the top performers also.

 Meaningful work and projects assigned to the employees give them varied work experience.
 The work should be challenging and innovative enough for the employees to be interested in.
 When your company provides some real tough tasks, then the employees get attracted to such job offers.